Argentina's president seeks arts legacy with concert hall

 The grandiose building, originally opened in 1928 during the city's golden era when Buenos Aires was coined the "Paris of South America," for a while housed the offices of fabled first lady Eva Peron.

-After falling into disrepair following the privatization of the postal service in the neo-liberal 1990s, it was earmarked for rejuvenation in the 2000s after Kirchner set about re-nationalizing key industries.
+After falling into disrepair following the privatisation of the postal service in the neo-liberal 1990s, it was earmarked for rejuvenation in the 2000s after Kirchner set about re-nationalizing key industries.

-Located near the recently converted docks, the cultural center is being touted as a symbol of the combined 12-year left-wing rule of power-couple Kirchner and Fernandez.
+Located near the recently converted docks, the cultural centre is being touted as a symbol of the combined 12-year left-wing rule of power-couple Kirchner and Fernandez.

 Architects have conserved many original details reminiscent of a bygone era, such as the vast wooden counters postal workers once stood behind, hanging clocks and mural paintings of the world geography.